wickwirew/Converter/README.md

 Converter is an automatic convetion based object mapper similar to [AutoMapper](https://github.com/AutoMapper/AutoMapper) for Swift.

 ## Why?
-There comes time where you have two similar models that follow the same naming standard.
+There comes time where you have two models, with similar properties, that follow the same naming standard.
 Whether it's a domain model for your persistance layer, a DTO for an API request, or just a slimmed down version.
 Mapping the object between types usually results in a lot of boiler plate code manually mapping each property.
 Converter takes the hassle away and does it automatically base off the naming convention.

 ## Example
 For example we have the `Source` type.
 We want to be able to convert objects of the `Source` type to `Destination`.
 So first we have to create the conversion.
 The conversions are static and only need to be created once, usually when the application is started.